 - Female calves are destined for a life identical to their mother’s, while males are often slaughtered for veal at a young age.

-- Many farm animals spend their final days starving and thirsty on their journey to slaughter.
+- Many farmed animals spend their final days starving and thirsty on their journey to slaughter.

 GOING VEGAN FOR HUMANITY, TOO